leshikus/gh-runner/README.md

     run.sh [OPTIONS] runner_name
         runner_name  should contain a name of the repository, e.g. leshikus/gh-runner/test
 Options:
-    -t|--token [TOKEN]  user token for the self-hosted runne go to Settings -> Runners for your repo -l|--label [LABEL]  mark the runner with the label instead of the name -nr|--no-rebuild    do not rebuild the contaner
+    -t|--token [TOKEN]  user token for the self-hosted runner go to Settings -> Runners for your repo -l|--label [LABEL]  mark the runner with the label instead of the name -nr|--no-rebuild    do not rebuild the contaner